rnewson/couchdb-lucene/README.md

 If not specified, the delegated analyzer is "standard" and min and max ngram sizes are 1 and 2 respectively.

 #### The Document class
-You may construct a new Document instance with;
+You may construct a new Document instance with:

 ```js
 var doc = new Document();